umn-cris/TraceRAR/README.md

 				zlib-1.2.4-2.aix5.1.ppc.rpm
 				(Use later versions if they exist.)
 ```
-  B. They can be installed with the "rpm -ihv nnnnnn.rpm" command or with smit software installation menu options.
+  2. They can be installed with the "rpm -ihv nnnnnn.rpm" command or with smit software installation menu options.

  3. Build code, if needed:
 		A. In terminal, go to main directory.
 For Linux use /LINUX_PPC/ or /LINUX_X86/.
 For AIX use /AIX_PPC/.